googleapis/sdk-platform-java/DEVELOPMENT.md

     bazel test //test/integration:redis
     ```

 -   Update goldens files based on code generation in integration test, for example `Redis`.
-It generates Java source code using the Java microgenerator and overwrite the goldens files in `test/integration/goldens/redis` based on code generation.
+It generates Java source code using the Java microgenerator and overwrites the goldens files in `test/integration/goldens/redis` based on code generation.

     ```sh
     bazel run //test/integration:redis_update